stackforge/pecan/docs/source/routing.rst

 The :func:`_route` method allows a controller to completely override the routing mechanism of Pecan.
-Pecan itself uses the :func:`_route` method to implement its :class:`RestController`.
+Pecan itself uses the :func:`_route` method to implement its :class:`~pecan.rest.RestController`.
 If you want to design an alternative routing system on top of Pecan, defining a base controller class that defines a :func:`_route` method will enable you to have total control.

 Mapping Controller Arguments